-The director relied upon a multi-faceted workgroup consisting of the Chief Magistrate and the WDCAC Chairperson along with other internal agency experts (SME's).
+The director relied upon a multi-faceted workgroup consisting of a sub-committee of the State Bar Workers' Compensation Section, the Chief Magistrate, and the WDCAC Chairperson along with other internal agency experts (SME's).

 A. How were estimates made, and what were your assumptions?
 Include internal and external sources, published reports, information provided by associations or organizations, etc., that demonstrate a need for the proposed rules.